Swrve/swrve-ios-sdk/README.md

 ```
 - (BOOL) application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

-  // Initialize Swrve with custom events that will trigger the push notification dialog
+  // Initialize Swrve with custom events that will trigger the push
+  // notification dialog

   SwrveConfig* config = [[SwrveConfig alloc] init];
   config.pushEnabled = YES;

-  // Let the SDK know about your iOS8 Interactive Notifications if you have any in your app
+  // Let the SDK know about your iOS8 Interactive Notifications if you have
+  // any in your app
   config.pushCategories = [NSSet setWithObjects:YOUR_CATEGORY, nil];

-  [Swrve sharedInstanceWithAppID:your_app_id apiKey:@"your_api_key" config:config launchOptions:launchOptions];
+  [Swrve sharedInstanceWithAppID:your_app_id
+         apiKey:@"your_api_key"
+         config:config
+         launchOptions:launchOptions];

+  // ...
+}

+-(void) application:(UIApplication*)application didReceiveRemoteNotification:(NSDictionary *)userInfo {
+  // by default - no action if the user gets a push while the app is running.
 }
 ```